sookiemonster/Processing-LiteRoom/README.md

 Daniel - Optimized draw() a lot, increasing the fps from roughly 9fps to minimum of 24fps for large (4000 x 2000) images.
 Added a update interval which only calls draw() every specified number of frames.
 Added better visuals to siders to more effectively convey their function.

 Jonathan - Started working the "zoom" partion of the navigator class.

+5/27/2021

+Jonathan - Got the image to display in the "zoom" box.
+Start working on the part that zooms in on the specific part of the image.